ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_concepts_notebooks/guide.en-gb.md

 > [!warning]
 >
 > An **AI Notebook** runs continuously until manually interrupted by the user, unless it exceeds **7 days of running**.
 It will then be automatically stopped.
-You can choose to automatically restart it using the `auto-restart` option (set this parameter to `True`).The notebook will then restart as is.
+You can choose to automatically restart it using the `auto-restart` option (set this parameter to `True`).
+The notebook will then restart as is.
 >

 - [Data](/pages/public_cloud/ai_machine_learning/gi_02_concepts_data) can be attached to a notebook to serve either/both as input for your notebook (e.g. code) or output (e.g. model weights).